-111. An insurer's control framework encompasses the processes, delegated authorities and limits that put into effect an insurer's approach to risk management and control.
-The PRA will expect an insurer's control framework to be comprehensive in its coverage of the whole firm and all classes of risk, to be commensurate with the nature, scale and complexity of the insurer's business, and to deliver a properly controlled operating environment (including, for example, through segregation of duties and reconciliations or through the processes to report and act on any breaches of limits).
+112. An insurer's control framework encompasses the processes, delegated authorities and limits that put into effect an insurer's approach to risk management and control.
+The

+PRA expects an insurer's control framework to be comprehensive in its coverage of the whole firm and all classes of risk, to be commensurate with the nature, scale and complexity of the insurer's business, and to deliver a properly controlled operating environment (including, for example, through segregation of duties and reconciliations or through the processes to report and act on any breaches of limits).

-112. The PRA will expect insurers to observe high standards in the management of operational as well as financial risks.
+- 113. The PRA expects insurers to observe high standards in the management of operational as well as financial risks.
 For example, insurers should have procedures in place to ensure continuity of critical services, such as the payment of claims to policyholders.
-Insurers will be expected to comply with standards for resilience set in this area, including where they outsource material operational functions to third parties.

-113. The PRA will expect insurers to have available the information needed to support their control frameworks.
+Insurers are expected to comply with standards for resilience set in this area, including where they outsource material operational functions to third parties. - 114.
+The PRA expects insurers to have available the information needed to support their control frameworks.
 This information should be of an appropriate quality, integrity and completeness, to provide a reliable basis for making decisions and so to control the business within agreed tolerances.
 It should be produced in a sufficiently timely manner.
-And it should be able to be accessed and analysed both in aggregate for the business as a whole, across the group, and for each business line and legal entity within it, to facilitate understanding and swift management of the risks to which the insurer is exposed.
-This is relevant also to the Threshold Condition that insurers must be capable of being supervised effectively by the PRA.
-Senior management of a firm and the PRA need to be able, with a reasonable amount of effort, to form a clear view of the safety and soundness of the insurer and how policyholders are protected.
-This includes forming a view of the financial position of the rest of the insurer's group and the risks posed by other individual entities within it.

-114. One key element of having robust information will be sight of the likely path and risks around future earnings.
-Another will be processes intended explicitly to assess uncertainties in the valuation of assets and liabilities and to ensure that material uncertainty is reported to the board and senior management.

-115. Models have been used in understanding and managing insurance risks for many years.
-But, while recognising that quantitative models can play an important role in supporting insurers' risk management and helping to determine the regulatory capital an insurer holds, the PRA will expect insurers to be prudent in their use of such models given the inherent difficulties with risk measurement.
+And it should be able to be accessed and analysed in aggregate for the business as a whole, across the group, and for each business line and legal entity within it, to facilitate understanding and swift management of the risks to which the insurer is exposed.
+It is also relevant to the Threshold Condition that insurers are capable of being supervised effectively by the PRA.
+The senior management of a firm and the PRA need to be able, with a reasonable amount of effort, to form a clear view of the safety and soundness of the insurer and how policyholders are protected.
+This includes forming a view of the financial position of the rest of the insurer's group and the risks posed by other individual entities within it. - 115.
+As part of insurers' responsibility to have robust information, they should have sight of the likely path of, and risks around, future earnings.
+It is also important for insurers to have processes in place explicitly to assess uncertainties in the valuation of assets and liabilities so as to ensure that material uncertainty is reported to the board and senior management. - 116.
+Models have been used in understanding and managing insurance risks for many years.
+But, while recognising that quantitative models can play an important role in supporting insurers' risk management and helping to determine the regulatory capital an insurer holds, the PRA expects insurers to be prudent in their use of such models given the inherent difficulties with risk measurement.
 Senior management and the board should therefore understand the extent of reliance on models for managing risk, as well as the limitations from the structure and complexity of models, the data used as inputs and key underpinning assumptions.
 Models, and their output, should be subject to effective, ongoing and independent validation to ensure that they are performing as anticipated.
-The PRA will expect senior management to have a clear understanding of key assumptions supporting the models, the risks that are not adequately captured by them, and the alternative risk management processes in place to ensure that such risks are adequately measured and incorporated into the firm's overall risk management framework.
+The PRA expects senior management to have a clear understanding of key assumptions supporting the models, the risks that are not adequately captured by them, and the alternative risk management processes in place to ensure that such risks are adequately measured and incorporated into the firm's overall risk management framework.